shakalya195/node-web-scraper/README.md

  Put the URL like "https://www.1mg.com/sitemap.xml";
+ it will be collecting nested xml from the root sitemap.xml its create copy of xml in local first...so you will see list of all xml found along with server.js. then we can read all the xml again to store into database.
- it will be collecting nested xml from the root sitemap.xml and make an entry into mongodb database "node-web-scrapper" collection "urls" for each other links then xml.
+ So it make an entry into mongodb database "node-web-scrapper" collection "urls" for each other links then xml.

 which cna be further used for crapping One by One.